10 Proof of Income Documents Landlords Use to Verify Income

 7. Certified Public Accountant (CPA) Letter

-A CPA letter is, in essence, a letter of employment for those who are self-employed.
-While self-employed people could write their own employment letter, it will be less believable to landlords because the facts and figures are written by the person who owns the business and wants to live in the rental property.
+A CPA letter is, in essence, a letter of employment for self-employed people.
+While they could write their own employment letter, it would be less believable to landlords because the facts and figures are written by the self-employed applicants themselves who own the business and want to live in the rental property.

 How to Verify Income From a CPA Letter

-Landlords need to request that business owners get a letter from their accountant as proof of their income and past income.
+Landlords must request that business owners get a letter from their accountant as proof of their income and past income.
 The letter should include:

 - Accountant’s name, address, contact information, and signature